 Map and Compass skills are vital for any Scoutmaster on an outing.
-That said, a GPS will come in handy on many outings and will take much of the guess work out in an emergency situation.
+That said, a GPS will come in handy on many outings and will take some of the guess work out during an emergency situation.

 The two main options are dedicated GPSs and Smartphones.